jha-lab/graphmert_umls/README.md

 * learning_rate, per_device_train_batch_size, per_device_eval_batch_size, num_train_epochs, logging_steps, save_steps, weight_decay: standard training hyperparameters used in `mlm_utils.py` to configure the training process.
 Also, if you use slurm and run batch jobs you may set `learning_rates` as list of floats instead of `learning_rate` to use different learning rates for batch jobs in slurm. `len(learning_rates)` should match the number of tasks in the slurm job array.

 * `config_overrides`: used in `mlm_utils.py` to modify any of model configuration parameters set in `configuration_graphmert.py` on-the-fly without changing the original config file.
 Sets model hyperparameters like hidden size, number of layers, attention heads, etc. **You must set transformer parameters so that the model size matches to your data training size.** Check research papers to figure  out which model size is recommended for your training dataset size.
 For example, for small datasets (e.g., <100k samples), it is recommended to use a smaller model (e.g., 4-6 layers, hidden size 256-512) to prevent overfitting.
 For larger datasets, you can use a larger model.
+See `graphmert_model/configuration_graphmert.py` for full list of configuration parameters.
+**Important** you can adjust number of leaves here using max_nodes and root_nodes.
+Max_nodes must be a power or 2, and root_nodes must be less than max_nodes.
+Num_leaves is calculated as `max_nodes // root_nodes - 1`.
+E.g., possible configurations are:
+max_nodes = 1024, root_nodes = 128: 7 leaves per head;
+max_nodes = 2048, root_nodes = 256: 7 leaves per head;
+max_noides = 1024, root_nodes = 256: 3 leaves per head.

+The number of leaves, 3 vs 7, (2^n - 1) depends on the number of tokens in your triple tails.
+If triple tails in your seed KG fit well into 3 tokens on average, this is fine.
+If your tails have elaborated long phrases, choose number of leaves equal to 7.

+Adjust these parameters based on your dataset size and GPU memory.
+The higher `root_nodes` is, the longer is your actual traiing sequence and context.
+High `max_nodes` increases GPU memory usage.

 ```
 * `relation_emb_dropout`: used in `graphmert_model/configuration_graphmert.py` to set the dropout rate for relation embeddings.
 Set higher values (e.g., 0.3-0.5) if semantic vocabulary size is small to prevent overfitting.